Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: Introduction

-{\bf \emph{Introduction.--}} Quantum computing has seen remarkable progress over the past decades, demonstrating proof-of-principle computational capabilities across diverse physical platforms~\cite{Review2023,Lau2022,kim2023evidence,gonzalez2021scaling,yoneda2018quantum,xue2022quantum,huang2024high}.
+Quantum computing has seen remarkable progress over the past two decades, with proof-of-principle demonstrations of computational advantages across platforms ranging from superconducting circuits to trapped ions and semiconductor spin qubits~\cite{Review2023,Lau2022,kim2023evidence,gonzalez2021scaling,yoneda2018quantum,xue2022quantum,huang2024high}.
 However, unlocking the full potential of quantum computation requires advancing beyond the current Noisy Intermediate-Scale Quantum (NISQ) era~\cite{Preskill2018quantumcomputingin,preskill2023quantum}.
-A critical challenge lies in dramatically reducing quantum operation errors to levels that enable robust error correction~\cite{knill2000theory, gottesman2000fault, gottesman2013fault}.
+A critical challenge lies in dramatically reducing quantum operation errors to levels below the quantum error correction threshold~\cite{knill2000theory, gottesman2000fault, gottesman2013fault}.
 Addressing this challenge requires sophisticated qubit control strategies for mitigating unwanted interactions both within the quantum system and between systems and their surrounding environment.